CMSgov/bcda-static-site/production/user_guide.md

 If you’d like to use the command line or implement this API call in code, look in the `Curl` section (shown in the image above) for the request you just made.
 Not far below that, you can see the response: an `HTTP 202 Accepted` giving a link in the content-location header for status information on your Coverage job.

 ### 5. Using the `_since` parameter
-The `_since` parameter lets you filter your requested bulk data requests by the date when it was updated.
+The `_since` parameter lets you filter your bulk data requests by the date when it was updated.
 This means that instead of receiving all your historical data each time you request data from the API, you will instead be able to enter the date since you last requested data.
 The API will return data updated between your `_since` input date and the present.

 Before using `_since` for the first time, pull your historical data.
 Using the `_since` parameter subsequently comprises two steps: